-Tax Rates/Credits -> BC Tax -> Medical Services Plan
+Home -> Tax Rates/Credits -> BC Tax -> Medical Services Plan (MSP)

 The health care program in BC is called the BC Medical Services Plan, or MSP.
-BC charges an annual fee, also called a premium, for this plan.
+Prior to 2020 BC charged an annual fee, also called a premium, for this plan.
 The rates are shown in the table at the bottom of the page.

 MSP insures medically required services provided by physicians and supplementary health care practitioners, lab services, and diagnostic procedures.
-Prescription medications are not covered (see the Pharmacare page), and most dental services are not covered.
+Prescription medications are covered separately by Pharmacare, but one must register separately for Pharacare.
+Most dental services are not covered by MSP.
 For more detailed information on what benefits are covered by MSP, see the BC Ministry of Health MSP home page.

 Adjusted net income is calculated by taking